Public Health Accreditation

 My county health department is going through accreditation.
 Is this is the same thing the state is doing?

 Yes, it is the same process as outlined by the Public Health Accreditation Board.
-All 34 local health departments in Oregon are at some stage of the accreditation process, whether completing the initial Accreditation Readiness Checklist or submitting a completed accreditation application.
-Local health department pre-requisites for accreditation are accessible through the Oregon Coalition of Local Health Officials (CLHO) website.
+Local health department pre-requisites for accreditation are accessible through the Oregon Conference of Local Health Officials (CLHO) website.
 The goal of accreditation is to improve and protect the health of every community by advancing the quality and performance of public health departments at the tribal, local and state level.

 Essential Services and Core Competencies for Public Health Professionals